Depending on the game (and sometimes the casino), the house edge varies – it is low in blackjack, for example, while keno can shoot up to 25%.

 You know the expression, “The house always wins in the end”?
 Well, it’s certainly true, but using different strategies in some games can lower the house edge and turn the tables in your favor.
-Some casino games have a skill element where your decisions have a massive impact on results, which means you can win more often than the usual.
+Some casino games have a skill element where your decisions have a massive impact on results, which means you can win more often than usual.
 Not always, of course, but you’ll at least get a few winning hands.

 Why Does it Vary?

 As mentioned, each casino game comes with its own house edge.
 Casinos never pay winning wagers according to the game’s so-called “true” odds.
 In simpler terms, the house edge can be explained as a percentage of your bet you will lose for each round.

 For example, in slots and keno, the house edge is around 15% and 25% respectively.
 This means that you stand to lose 15% or 25% of each of your bets you place.
 That’s too high, and when you take into consideration that no strategy can help you in these games, your chances are even worse.

 In blackjack, however, the house edge is quite lower.
 In both Blackjack and Spanish 21, the house edge from optimal play on the first hand of the shoe is less than 1%.
 It all depends on other factors, however, so don’t think you can win every time you place a bet.

 Using a basic blackjack strategy you stand to lose less than 1% of your total wagered amount when you play blackjack.
 The house edge in the popular card game varies from one variant to the other, and there are well over 100 documented.